Biofouling

 While ballast water is essential for safe and efficient modern shipping operations, the multitude of marine species carried in it may pose serious ecological, economic and health problems.
 These include bacteria, microbes, small invertebrates, algae, eggs, cysts and larvae of various species.

-The potential for invasive aquatic species transferred through biofouling to cause harm has been recognized by the IMO, the Convention on Biological Diversity (CBD), several UNEP Regional Seas Conventions (e.g. Barcelona Convention for the Protection of the Mediterranean Sea Against Pollution), the Asia Pacific Economic Cooperation forum (APEC) and the Secretariat of the Pacific Region Environment Programme (SPREP).
+The potential for invasive aquatic species transferred through biofouling to cause harm has been recognized by the IMO, the Convention on Biological Diversity (CBD), and several regional organizations for the protection of the marine environment.

 Related international regulatory framework